This is my long-form bio that tells the narrative of my career in reverse chronological order.

 I graduated from the University of Georgia with a BBA in Accounting, a BBA in Banking & Finance, and a Certificate in Personal & Organizational Leadership.
 There I served in various student leadership positions, including as a Leonard Leadership Scholar, President of Omicron Delta Kappa National Leadership Honor Society, Orientation Leader, Dawg Camp Director of Recruitment, President of Alpha Tau Omega fraternity, and Executive Board Member for Order of Omega Honor Society.
 Additionally, I studied abroad at University of Oxford, where I received a first-rate education that ignited my intellectual curiosity and continues to fuel my efforts today.

-I have served as the curator for the Atlanta Global Shapers, an initiative of the World Economic Forum, founded to bring together the brightest young professional minds in the city to create projects to address Atlanta’s opportunities and challenges.
-Since moving to the Pacific Northwest, I have joined the Portland, Oregon hub of Global Shapers, where I continue to help shape the community through regular service projects.
+I serve as the Community Champion for the Northwest region of the Global Shapers, an initiative of the World Economic Forum, founded to bring together the brightest young professional minds in cities around the world to create projects to address community opportunities and challenges.
+In this role, I mentor eight young leaders as they lead their groups to make local change.

-I currently serve as the Chairman of the Board of Directors for Camp Horizon, a nonprofit on a mission to restore dignity and hope to children in foster care who have been abused and neglected through summer camp and year-round programming.
+I previously served as the Chairperson of the Board of Directors for Camp Horizon, a nonprofit on a mission to restore dignity and hope to children in foster care who have been abused and neglected through summer camp and year-round programming.

-In my spare time, I enjoy spending time with my wife, community of friends, and our black lab, Hank.
-I love being outdoors, spending time at my family’s North Carolina mountain house and on Mt.
-Hood skiing, snow-shoeing, or hiking.
-I value time spent reading, writing, cooking, hosting dinner parties, working out, and traveling.
-Someday I hope to include in my list of hobbies fly fishing, camping, rock climbing, playing the fiddle and being fluent in Spanish.
+In my spare time, I enjoy spending time with my wife and sons, community of friends, and our two dogs.
+I love being outdoors skiing, hiking, fishing, and camping.
+I value time spent reading, writing, gardening, hosting dinner parties, working out, and traveling.

-More than anything, I define myself by my values and beliefs.
+I define myself by my values and beliefs.
 I try to use those beliefs to filter my words, decisions, and actions.
-They currently include:
+My values include:

 - Use business as a force for good